 Enlisting support from fellow nursing graduates is a great way to prepare for the NCLEX-RN.
 Knowledge-sharing is extremely helpful when preparing for the test.
 Some graduates excel in some areas and need support in others, and vice versa.
 Each person in the group may have unique ways to remember important concepts and may have tips to share with the group.

 There are so many resources out there for nursing school graduates.
-Websites, books, in-person study courses, blogs, etc. are all available for the test-taker to take advantage of.
+Websites, books, in-person study courses, blogs, etc, are all available for the test-taker to take advantage of; see our top NCLEX review courses.
 It's essential for students to be aware of the most effective learning method for them.
 For example, some do better by reading over the material, and some with in-person review courses.
 It helps to ask around and read reviews of each resource as well.

 One of the best ways to study for the NCLEX-RN is to answer practice questions.
 The NCLEX-RN has a unique method to check the test-taker's knowledge.
 It's not all about comprehensive recall.
 It's about applying concepts learned in nursing school to real-life scenarios.
 There are some questions with more than one correct answer, but the test-taker must choose the best answer.
 Finding a study guide with practice questions (preferably computerized) is essential in familiarizing oneself with the style of the NCLEX, which can lead to a higher success rate.

 Graduates should also review each incorrect answer and determine why it was missed.
 Additionally, finding a pattern in missed questions may translate to specific concepts needing further review.